kabbo06/docker_overlay_using_vxlan/README.md

 From above we see container under **net1** can communicate each other.
 We will get similar result for **net2** also.

 Also, we are able to ping external network due to NAT configuration.
-But still there is a problem.
-We will face problem like downloading some package into container.
-This will happen due to **MTA** issue.
+But still there is one problem.
+We will face problem in network communication.
+We can check this by **iperf** tools: